canonical/spark-k8s-bundle/releases/3.4/yaml/docs/how-to/h-deploy.md

 | s3.bucket   | Name of the S3 bucket to be used for storing logs and data                                                                            |
 | cos_model   | (Optional) Name of the model where COS is deployed.
 If omitted, the resource of the cos-integration submodules will not be deployed   |

 > :warning: **NOTE**: The Juju Terraform provider does not yet support cross-controller relations with COS.
-Therefore, COS model must be hosted in the same controller as the Charmed Spark model.
+Therefore, COS model must be hosted in the same controller as the Charmed Apache Spark model.

-In order to deploy Charmed Spark using terraform, use standard TF syntax
+In order to deploy Charmed Apache Spark using terraform, use standard TF syntax

 * `terraform init` in order to initialize the modules
 * `terraform apply -var-file=<.tfvars.json_filename>`